Tonghe-Zhang/Tonghe-Zhang.github.io/_pages/cv.md

 * Excellent Academic Scholarship of Tsinghua University, Jan 2023

 * Outstanding Work of the Twenty-Fifth Hardware Design Contest of Tsinghua University, Sep 2022

+Please contact [Tonghe](mailto:zhang-th21@mails.tsinghua.edu.cn) for a more comprehensive curriculum vitae.